weld/core/jsf/numberguess/readme.txt

 First, set up the eclipse environment:

- mvn clean eclipse:clean eclipse:eclipse -Dgae
+ mvn clean eclipse:clean eclipse:eclipse -Pgae

 Make sure you have the Google App Engine Eclipse plugin installed.

 Next, put all the needed resources into the src/main/webapp

- mvn war:inplace -Dgae
+ mvn war:inplace -Pgae

 Now, in Eclipse, you can either run the app locally, or deploy it to Google App Engine